a-synchronous/rubico/README.md

 `y` is the output of mapping `x` to each function of `functions`, then merging `x` with that result

+if all functions of `functions` are synchronous, `y` is not a Promise

+if any functions of `functions` are asynchronous, `y` is a Promise

 ```javascript
 assign({
   hello: x => 'hello ' + x.name,